Android-practice/Counter-App/README.md

 **[bulb emoji]tips2**
 - ViewModel is not a replacement for "onSaveInstanceState"; it doesn't handle all types of configuration changes
-- ViewModel should never contains refrences to Views, Activities, Fragment or any Context( can lead memory leaks)
+- ViewModel should never contains references to Views, Activities, Fragment or any Context( can lead memory leaks)

 why mvvm?
 1. separation of concerns